mgechev/angular-performance-checklist/readme.md

 **Tooling**

 - [Angular Mobile Toolkit](https://github.com/angular/mobile-toolkit) - aims to automate the process of managing Service Workers.
 It also contains Service Worker for caching static assets, and one for [generating application shell](https://developers.google.com/web/updates/2015/11/app-shell?hl=en).
+- [Offline Plugin for Webpack](https://github.com/NekR/offline-plugin) - Webpack plugin that adds support for Servie Worker with a fall-back to AppCache.

 **Resources**